 Stakeholders' Relationship Committee is constituted in accordance with Section 178 (5) of the Companies Act 2013 and Regulation 20 of the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015.

-The Stakeholders' Relationship Committee has three Directors comprises of Executive, Non-Executive and Independent Director.
+The Stakeholders' Relationship Committee has three Directors comprises of one Executive Director and two Independent Directors as on March 31, 2024.

 S.No.
-Name Category 1 Mr. R. Sundararajan Chairman - Non-Executive - Non Independent Director 2 Mr. R. Ganapathi Member - Non-Executive - Independent Director 3 Mr. T Shivaraman Member - Executive Director
+Name Category 1 Chairman - Non-Executive - Independent Director 2 Member - Non-Executive - Independent Director 3 Mr. T Shivaraman Member - Executive Director